 Bleeding during early pregnancy is fairly common and does not always mean something is wrong.
 However vaginal bleeding during early pregnancy should be assessed and investigated.
+Women who are RhD negative need assessment for prophylactic anti-D immunoglobulin if they experience a potentially sensitising event, which includes bleeding in pregnancy.
 Bleeding may be caused by the following: